sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - question.md

 - To meet GPT-3's character limit for input, Sensible splits the document into equal-sized, overlapping chunks.
 - Sensible scores each chunk by its similarity to either the `question` or the `chunkScoringText` parameters.
 Sensible scores each chunk using the OpenAPI Embeddings API.
 - Sensible selects a number of the top-scoring chunks and combines them.
 The chunks can be non-consecutive in the document.
 Sensible deduplicates overlapping text in consecutive chunks.
-If you set chunk-related parameters that exceed GPT-3's character limit, Sensible automatically reduces the context size until it meets the character limit.
+If you set chunk-related parameters so that the context exceeds GPT-3's character limit, Sensible automatically reduces the context size until it meets the character limit.
 - Sensible inputs the combined chunks to GPT-3 as one context, and instructs it to answer the prompt based on the context.